 Look for signs of animals eating during the winter months.
 Do you see mounds of acorns or trees missing bark?

 Listen for animal noises.
 What do you hear?
 When do you hear it during the day?
-In the morning?
-How about mid-day when the sun is brightest?
+In the morning, when the sun is shining?

 If you have a pet dog, invite your child to feel its coat.
 Has the dog adapted to winter?
 With the exception of a few breeds, when the days grow shorter and temperatures cooler, dogs tend to shed their summer coats and develop thicker winter coats.
 Some grow an undercoat or their own version of long underwear.
 Does your dog’s coat change for winter?
 Also, dogs can fluff up their coats for additional insulation.
 Have you seen this happen?
 Do you have to comb out a lot of extra fur in the spring or summer?
 What was this extra fur?